S-JingTao/homepage_sjt/_pages/about.md

 National University of Singapore (NUS), working with
 [Prof. Mike Shou Zheng](https://sites.google.com/view/showlab).
- Prior to this, I spent a wonderful year as a Research Fellow at Social Robotics Lab (NUS), working with [Prof. Sam Ge Shuzhi (IEEE Fellow)](https://cde.nus.edu.sg/ece/staff/ge-shuzhi-sam/).
+ Prior to this, I spent a wonderful year as a Research Fellow at Social Robotics Lab (NUS), working with [Prof. Sam Ge Shuzhi](https://cde.nus.edu.sg/ece/staff/ge-shuzhi-sam/).
 I previously worked as a AI Research Scientist at Huawei Co., Ltd. Wuhan Research Institute in China.

 I received my Ph.D. degree from
 Hunan University in 2024, where I was